Travel in Austria

 St. Charles Church

 St. Charles Church (Karlskirche), or its full name Rektoratskirche St. Karl Borromäu, is located in the southern part of Karlsplatz, about 200 meters outside the Old City and the Ringstrasse.
-It is an ancient church built by order of Emperor Charles VI after the Black Death plague struck the city.
-The church was built in a unique style that combines ancient Greek and Roman elements with Baroque and Renaissance styles.
-This church is considered one of the most important churches in the city and is undoubtedly one of the most spectacular buildings in Vienna.
-It is highly recommended to visit the site when touring the city (you don’t have to go inside; you can enjoy the external beauty of the church and the park that surrounds it).
+Emperor Charles VI ordered the construction of this ancient church after the Black Death plague struck the city.
+Its design combines ancient Greek and Roman elements with Baroque and Renaissance styles in a unique way.
+The city regards this church as one of its most important, and it undoubtedly stands among Vienna’s most spectacular buildings.
+When touring the city, make sure to visit the site—you don’t even have to go inside to enjoy the church’s beautiful exterior and the surrounding park.

 Photo by Asaf Faikov of Karlskirche and the park.